Payers see price leverage with entry of Merck hepatitis C drug

 The list price for the new drug is $54,600 for a 12-week regimen - compared with $94,500 for Gilead Sciences Inc's Harvoni.
 A multi-pill regimen, Viekira Pak, from AbbVie Inc has a list price near $83,000.

-"We look forward to working with Merck," Express Scripts said in an emailed statement.
-"Having multiple, clinically effective options allows us to again leverage competition and make medicine more affordable for our clients."
+"We look forward to working with Merck," Express Scripts said in an emailed statement on Friday.
+"Having multiple, clinically effective options allows us to again leverage competition and make medicine more affordable for our clients while ensuring appropriate patient access."

 No changes have been made as yet to Express Scripts' preferred formulary, but Harvoni will be added to its Medicare formulary on March 1.

-CVS, which now gives preferred status to Gilead's hepatitis C drugs, said that it is "employing a strategic assessment of the therapy landscape and engaging with drugmakers to evaluate options."
+CVS Health Corp, the No. 2 drug benefit manager, which now gives preferred status to Gilead's hepatitis C drugs, said in an email that it is "employing a strategic assessment of the therapy landscape and engaging with drugmakers to evaluate options."

-Aetna, which also lists Gilead drugs as preferred hepatitis C options, said it plans "a thorough review of Merck's new hepatitis C drug."

-Brian Skorney, an analyst at financial services firm Baird, said Merck will likely discount its price by at least 20 percent, due in part to rebates that are required by law to certain government-sponsored healthcare plans.
-He expected a negative market reaction "as it could indicate additional pricing pressures."

 Shares of Gilead were down 5 percent at $83.00 in Friday Nasdaq trading - their lowest since June 2014.
 Merck shares were up 2 percent at $50.35 on the New York Stock Exchange.